gvwilson/sdxpy/en/src/builder/index.md

 The root of the problem is that we didn't anticipate all the steps that would be involved when we wrote our template method.
-It typically takes a few child classes for this to settle down;
+As we said earlier,
+we typically have to refactor our base code the first two or three times we try to extend it.
-if it never does,
+If it never settles down,
 then [%i "Template Method pattern" "design pattern!Template Method" %]Template Method[%/i%] is probably the wrong pattern for our situation.
 Realizing this isn't a failure in initial design: we always learn about our problem as we try to capture it in code, and if we know enough to anticipate 100% of the issues that are going to come up, it's time to put what we've learned in a library for future use.

+[% figure
+   slug="builder-concept-map"
+   img="builder_concept_map.svg"
+   alt="Concept map for build manager" caption="Concepts for build manager."
-[% fixme concept-map %]
+%]

 ## Exercises {: #builder-exercises}

+### Reporting {: .exercise}

+1. Modify the build manager so that it expands all pattern rules and prints out a fully-expanded YAML build file.

+2. Test your extension by having the build manager read and execute the file it just created.

 ### Handle failure {: .exercise}

-1. Modify the build manager to accommodate build steps that fail.
+1. Modify the build manager so that if a recipe fails, other targets that don't depend on it are still built.

 2. Write tests to check that this change works correctly.

+### Dry run {: .exercise}

+1. Modify the build manager so that it can show what recipes it would execute without actually executing them.
+    (Doing this is called a [%g dry_run "dry run" %].)

+2. Write tests to make sure that dry runs don't change any files.

 ### Merge files {: .exercise}

-Modify the build manager so that it can read multiple build files and execute their combined rules.
+1. Modify the build manager so that it can read multiple build files and execute their combined rules.

+2. What does your solution do if two or more files specify rules for the same target?
+    What does the *existing* code do?

+### Specific targets {: .exercise}

+Modify the build manager so that users can specify which targets they want to update.
+The build manager should only execute recipes needed to update those targets.

+### Phony targets {: .exercise}

+A [%g phony_target "phony target" %] is one that doesn't create or modify a file.
+Programmers often put phony targets in build files to do tasks like executing tests in a reproducible way.
+Modify the build manager so that users can specify and run phony targets.

 ### Conditional execution {: .exercise}

 Modify the build manager so that:

-1. The user can pass `variable=true` and `variable=false` arguments on the command-line to define variables.
+1. The user can pass `name=true` and `name=false` arguments on the command-line to define variables.

 2. Rules can contain an `if: variable` field.